Washington Wine Report is an independent publication focused on bringing Northwest wine to you and bringing you to Northwest wine.

 Founder and Editor

-In addition to his work at Washington Wine Report, Sullivan is a Contributing Editor at Wine Enthusiast magazine covering Canada, Idaho, and a number of Washington and Oregon appellations (see list here).
-He is also the Northwest correspondent for Vineyard and Winery Management.
-Sullivan has written for Seattle Metropolitan, Decanter, Washington State Wine Touring Guide, Edible Seattle, Washington Tasting Room, Wine Press Northwest, and Wine and Jazz (see a list of publications here).
-Sullivan resides in Seattle, Washington.
+In addition to his work at Washington Wine Report and Wine Enthusiast, Sullivan is the Northwest correspondent for Vineyard and Winery Management magazine and contributes regularly to Seattle Metropolitan, Edible Seattle, Washington Tasting Room, and the Washington State Wine Touring Guide (see a complete list of publications here).
+He resides in Seattle, Washington.

 All posts written by Sullivan unless otherwise indicated.